csp200/lessons/slides/05-QoL.md

 # Editor color support/themes

-- In Helix, `:config-reload` to edit configuration file
+- In Helix, `:config-open` to edit configuration file
   - Located in "~/.config/helix/config.toml"

   - Add the following, then save and quit: